francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

 # Lab 04

-In this lab you are going to install the Cilium CNI plugin and explore the Kubernetes core concepts.
+In this lab you are going to install the Cilium CNI plugin and create, scale und update a Deployment.

+Open the terminal and run the following commands listed below.

 ## Install a CNI plugin